-NOTICE OF INITIATION OF AN INVESTIGATION INTO THE ALLEGED CIRCUMVENTION OF THE ANTI-DUMPING DUTIES ON WINDSCREENS FOR VEHICLES CLASSIFIABLE UNDER TARIFF SUBHEADING 7007.21.20, TO BE USED IN THE SOUTHERN AFRICAN CUSTOMS UNION ("SACU") MARKET AS REPLACEMENT GLASS IN THE AFTERMARKET THROUGH COUNTRY HOPPING FROM THE PEOPLE'S REPUBLIC OF CHINA ("CHINA") TO MALAYSIA
+NOTICE OF INITIATION OF INVESTIGATION INTO THE ALLEGED CIRCUMVENTION OF THE ANTI-DUMPING DUTIES ON WINDSCREENS FOR VEHICLES CLASSIFIABLE UNDER TARIFF SUBHEADING 7007.21.20, TO BE USED IN THE SOUTHERN AFRICAN CUSTOMS UNION ("SACU") MARKET AS REPLACEMENT GLASS IN THE AFTERMARKET ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA ("CHINA") BY IMPORTING THE WINDSCREENS UNDER TARIFF SUBHEADING 8708.22.10

-The International Trade Administration Commission of South Africa ("the Commission") received an application alleging that circumvention through country hopping from China to Malaysia of windscreens for vehicles classifiable under tariff sub-headings 7007.21.20, to be used in the SACU market as replacement glass in the aftermarket is taking place.
-Regulation 60.8 of the Anti-Dumping Regulation (ADR) states that "Country hopping shall be deemed to take place if imports, following the imposition of anti-dumping duties or provisional payment or the initiation of an anti-dumping investigation, switch to a supplier related to the supplier against which an anti-dumping investigation has been or is being conducted and that is based in another country or customs territory."
+The International Trade Administration Commission of South Africa ("the Commission") received an application alleging that circumvention of the anti-dumping duties on windscreens for vehicles classifiable under tariff sub-headings 7007.21.20, to be used in the SACU market as replacement glass in the aftermarket originating in or imported from China through improper declaration of imports under an alternative tariff subheading that is not subjected to anti-dumping duties as a result of minor modification is taking place.
+Regulation 60.2 of the Anti-Dumping Regulation ("ADR") provides a list of types of circumvention that should be treated separately.
+According to regulation 60.2(a)(iii), the improper declaration of the nature or classification of the product and 60.2(b) minor modifications to the product subject to anti-dumping duty falls within such a type of circumvention.